lvenier/tfit/README.md

 # Box4Fit / tfit

-Box4Fit is a webcam-controlled boxing fitness game built with p5.js and ml5.js pose detection.
-The game runs as a static web app in the browser and can also be launched as a fullscreen Electron desktop app.
+Box4Fit is a webcam-controlled boxing fitness game built with vanilla JavaScript, p5.js, ml5.js BodyPose, and optional local ONNX face recognition.
+It runs as a static browser app, a PWA-style app shell, or a fullscreen Electron desktop app.

-The app uses local assets for the p5.js runtime, ml5.js runtime, pose model files, boxer sprites, backgrounds, and sounds, so normal gameplay does not depend on remote CDN assets.
+The game ships local runtime, model, sprite, background, and sound assets so normal gameplay does not depend on remote CDN files.

+## Features

+- Webcam pose detection for punches, dodges, guard position, and calibration.
+- Three training modes: Shadow, Train Pad, and Fight.
+- Adjustable round length, series count, difficulty, frame rate, and shadow focus.
+- Local player profiles with calories, game counts, score summaries, and daily stats.
+- Optional local-only face recognition.
+- Unit tests with Vitest and browser tests with Playwright.

 ## Requirements